OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 The mapping of groups to Slurm accounts is the fundamental concept of this project!
 UNIX group names (the ```/etc/group``` file) are used to define the corresponding Slurm account names.
-We have selected the users' UNIX groups as the bottom level of the Slurm account tree.
+We have selected the users' UNIX groups as the bottom level (leaf nodes) of the Slurm account tree.

-The user's primary UNIX group becomes the user's Slurm *Default account*.
+In this setup, the user's primary UNIX group becomes the user's Slurm *Default account*.
 If the user has any secondary UNIX group memberships, the user is also added to the corresponding Slurm accounts (if they exist).

+The tools read the UNIX user database using the commands ```getent passwd``` and ```getent group```.
+If these commands list the complete user database relevant for Slurm, you should be ready to start.
+Furthermore, the Slurm command ```sacctmgr``` is used to read the list of Slurm accounts.

 * Firstly, you need to define a hierarchical tree of Slurm accounts from the top-level root and down through the organization.
 Use the UNIX group names to define the bottom level of the account tree.